Ramneek82810/Ramneek82810/README.md

 ## 👷 WHAT I'M CURRENTLY WORKING ON🔍
-- Pneumonia Detection on Chest X-ray Images Using Deep Learning 🩺 - Advanced AI project with image analysis.
 - Skin Cancer Detection AI Model 🧬 - AI-driven model for the detection and classification of skin cancer through image analysis.
 ---